abpframework/abp/docs/en/Tutorials/Part-6.md

 * `private set` for the `Name` property restricts to set this property from out of this class.
 There are two ways of setting the name (in both cases, we validate the name):
   * In the constructor, while creating a new author.
   * Using the `ChangeName` method to update the name later.
-* The `constructor` and the `ChangeName` method is `internal` to force to use these methods only in the domain layer, using the `AuthorManager` that will be explained below.
+* The `constructor` and the `ChangeName` method is `internal` to force to use these methods only in the domain layer, using the `AuthorManager` that will be explained later.
-* `Check` class is an ABP Framework utility class to help you while checking method arguments (it throws exception on an invalid case).
+* `Check` class is an ABP Framework utility class to help you while checking method arguments (it throws `ArgumentException` on an invalid case).

-`AuthorConsts` is a simple class that is located under the `Authors` namespace of the `Acme.BookStore.Domain.Shared` project:
+`AuthorConsts` is a simple class that is located under the `Authors` namespace (folder) of the `Acme.BookStore.Domain.Shared` project:

 ````csharp
 namespace Acme.BookStore.Authors